marcbone/libfranka-rs/README.md

 [![docs.rs](https://img.shields.io/docsrs/libfranka-rs?style=flat-square)](https://docs.rs/libfranka-rs)
 # libfranka-rs
 libfranka-rs is an **unofficial** port of [libfranka](https://github.com/frankaemika/libfranka) written in Rust.
-This library can interact with research versions of Franka Emika Robots.
+This library can interact with research versions of Franka Emika Robots (Panda and FR3).
 The library aims to provide researchers the possibility to experiment with Rust within a real-time robotics application.